TekkDragon/GDK/README.md

 Getting up and running

-The steps below will take you through installing the Givre: Developement Kit then compiling and running the editor yourself:
+<p align="center">The steps below will take you through installing the Givre: Developement Kit then compiling and running the editor yourself:<p align="center">

 > The GDK is only suppoorted on windows 10 and higher.
 Please do not report a bug for the GDK if you have the incorrect requirements